smucclaw/documentation/docs/webform.rst

 Turning an L4 specification into a web form
 ===========================================

-Recall that:
+As mentioned in
+:doc:`the overview of L4 transpiler outputs <returning-transpilers>`, this section utilises the following transpiler outputs and assumes familiarity with their respective transpiler semantics:

-- L4 constitutive rules can be transpiled to Logical English, which are in turn transpiled to Prolog and executed as such.
+- :doc:`L4 constitutive rules can be transpiled to Logical English <transpilers-logical-english>`, which are in turn transpiled to Prolog and executed as such.

-- L4 classes / data types can be transpiled to JSON schema.
+- :doc:`L4 classes can be transpiled to JSON schema <transpilers-json-schema>`.

 One can turn an L4 specification into a web form using:

 - The `Example form app <https://github.com/smucclaw/example-l3-form-app>`_.

   - This utilises `JSON Forms <https://jsonforms.io/>`_
-    to render the output of the L4 to JSON Schema transpiler as an interactive web form.
+    to render the output of the
+    :doc:`L4 to JSON Schema transpiler <transpilers-json-schema>`
+    as an interactive web form.

-  - The idea is that the web form allows the user to define JSON instances conforming to JSON Schemas which in turn correspond to L4 classes / data types.
+  - The idea is that the web form allows the user to define JSON instances conforming to JSON Schemas which in turn correspond to L4 classes.

 - The `Logical English client library <https://github.com/smucclaw/logical-english-client>`_.

   Given the following:

-  - A Logical English server, ie. a server running the `Logical English Prolog codebase <https://github.com/smucclaw/LogicalEnglish>`_
+  - A Logical English server, ie. a server running the `Logical English Prolog code base <https://github.com/smucclaw/LogicalEnglish>`_

     - A publicly available instance maintained by CCLAW can be found at `this url <https://le.dev.cclaw.legalese.com/>`_